Tuesday, November 5, 2024

 I fear the sidewalks.

 Sidewalks launch out pseudorandomly like a Picasso painting of and after a sustained artillery strike.
 They somehow manage every angle except flat.
+My buddy Duncan referenced Escher instead of Picasso.
+Here's an example.
+Given time, trees beat concrete every time.

 The elevator in my assigned housing requires riders to close two doors to use it, rather than closing doors themselves.